kickinbahk/personal-goals/README.md

 # May 2, 2016

-### This Week's Focus: Intro to Elm Presentation
+### This Week's Focus: New Website and Complete React Developer

 ## Things I will do this Week:
-- [x] Record 4th Episode of Mostly Node
+- [ ] HeadFirst Javascript - Chapter 8: Building an App
 - [ ] Complete React Developer Course - Section 5
-- [x] Intro to Elm Presentation
+- [ ] Continue working on New Website
-- [x] New blog post
+- [ ] Edit 4th Episode of Podcast
-- [ ] HeadFirst Javascript - Chapter 8: Building an App
+- [ ] Give Intro to Elm Presentation

 ## Things I will do in the Future:
 - [ ] Blog Post -